hdbreaker/Nimhawk/README.md

 #### What are the implant's persistence capabilities?
 Currently, persistence must be manually implemented using standard Windows persistence techniques (Registry, Scheduled Tasks, Services).
 The implant itself does not have built-in persistence mechanisms.

-#### How do I update an existing implant?
-Nimhawk doesn't currently support in-memory updating of implants.
-You would need to deploy a new implant with updated configurations.

 #### How can I contribute to Nimhawk?
 Contributions are welcome!
-Check the Development section and the DEVELOPERS.md file for guidelines on contributing to the project.
+Check DEVELOPERS.md file for guidelines on contributing to the project.

 ## Architecture